Balanced Blog

 I love Balanced Dental!

-When we moved here from out of state I was dreading looking for a dentist because we had many terrible experiences.
-I loved that Balanced Dental has an integrative approach to dentistry; there wasn't a thousand questions about if I'm giving my children fluoride or not, and they respect me as a decision making advocate for my children.
+When we moved here from out of state I was dreaded looking for a dentist because we had many terrible experiences.
+I love that Balanced Dental has an integrative approach to dentistry; there weren't a thousand questions about if I'm giving my children fluoride or not, and they respect me as a decision-making advocate for my children.
 They have been very patient with my son who has a very sensitive gag reflex and has had traumatizing dental experiences.
-Not to mention, I can honestly say that the cleanings are top notch!
-I am confident in Balanced Dental and recommend my friends to see Dr. Jackson and staff.
+I can honestly say that the cleanings are top-notch!
+I am confident in Balanced Dental and recommend that my friends see Dr. Jackson and his staff.

 Danielle Durand

-Balanced dental is hands down the BEST when it comes to professionalism, cleanliness, accuracy, punctuality, and overall providing an excellent experience!
-I have been here a few times for dental needs and always have a pleasant visit.
+Balanced Dental is hands down the BEST when it comes to professionalism, cleanliness, accuracy, punctuality, and overall providing an excellent experience!
+I have been here a few times for my dental needs and I've always had a pleasant visit.
 The staff is super nice and they even followed up after my first visit with a lovely card sent to my home.
 Dr. Jackson is truly a nice guy and keeps it real (who really flosses everyday??).
 Going back soon for a cleaning and already know it’s going to be a smooth visit.
-If you need your teeth taken care of this is definitely the place to be!
+If you need your teeth taken care of, this is definitely the place to be!

 Ashley Roblero

-The dr and staff were great.!
+The doctor and staff were great!

 I've been avoiding the dentist.
 Finally happy since I moved down south.
-The the dr and staff were great.
+The doctor and staff were great.
 No need to look any further.
-Thank you ?
+Thank you.

 Lauren Sasson (Lala)